 Set clear roles for your team members to scale your sales team

 Members of small sales teams often lack distinctive roles.
 Instead, they take on multiple responsibilities.
-But to get the most productivity from your team, you need to assign specific roles to each employee.
-Consider creating dedicated jobs titles like Sales Development Reps, Account Executives, Account Managers, and Sales Managers.
+However, to get the most productivity from your team, you must assign specific roles to each employee.
+Consider creating dedicated job titles like Sales Development Reps, Account Executives, Account Managers, and Sales Managers.

-• Account Executives are your front line folks.
-They are experts when it comes to sales presentations and helping prospects overcome their initial buying obstacles by focusing on developing custom value propositions
+- Account Executives are your front-line folks and the storytellers of your team.
+They are experts in sales presentations and helping prospects overcome their initial buying obstacles by focusing on developing custom value propositions.

-• Account Managers are the people to service existing accounts by acting as the main point-of-contact, answering any questions or concerns and generally ensuring a smooth relationship.
+- Account Managers are the people who service existing accounts by acting as the main point of contact, answering any questions or concerns, and generally ensuring a smooth relationship.

-• Sales Managers act in a supervisory role by establishing quotas, conducting performance reviews, and may handle certain HR activities.
+- Sales Managers act in a supervisory role by establishing quotas, conducting performance reviews, and handling certain HR activities.

 Hire based on characteristics needed for the role

-Scaling your sales team requires hiring new people with the right traits which will allow them flourish in their roles.
+Scaling your sales team requires hiring new people with the right traits to allow them to flourish.
 For Sales Development Reps and Account Executives, you want to look for a worker who shows qualities such as confidence, drive, and the ability to overcome setbacks.
-These individuals tend towards being more outgoing and aggressive in their demeanour.
-But for Account Managers and Account Executives, you want people who are more nurturing and who can build long-lasting relationships with established accounts.
+These individuals tend to be more outgoing and aggressive in their demeanor.
+However, for Account Managers and Account Executives, you want more nurturing people who can build long-lasting relationships with established accounts.

 Also read these articles on hiring hunters and farmers.